 Transparency Statement on Human Trafficking and Modern Slavery (in compliance with the Modern Slavery Act 2015 (the "Act"))

-Our business is about providing responsible legal advice to enable our clients to manage and address business risks.
+1.1 Our business is about providing responsible legal and other professional services to enable our clients to manage and address business risks.
 A commitment to behaving responsibly is at our core and it extends to everything we do, and to those with whom we interact.

-Pinsent Masons has a global turnover of in excess of £360 million.
+1.4 Pinsent Masons LLP has a global turnover of in excess of £420 million.

-We partner with a number of organisations who help shape our commitment to doing business responsibly by providing us with specialist advice and support.
-This includes Stonewall, Business in the Community, Working Families and Employers Network for Equality and Inclusion.
+1.5 We partner with a number of organisations who help shape our commitment to doing business responsibly by providing us with specialist advice and support.
+This includes Stonewall, Business in the Community, Working Families, Employers Network for Equality and Inclusion, WEConnect and MSDUK.

 We provide legal services on a global basis.
 The supply chain that supports our business and provides the platform that enables us to provide legal services to clients is broad.
 It comprises a wide range of suppliers, from small/medium enterprises (SMEs) to global corporates, across many jurisdictions, including jurisdictions where there is a higher risk of forced labour.
 To illustrate the breadth of our supply chain, it encompasses products and services from IT hardware and software, knowledge management services, office design, fit-out and maintenance, recruitment agents and temporary staff provision, cleaning and catering services, through to outsourced services such as IT service desk and document production.
 This range means that we consider our supply chain to be our primary area of risk from a forced labour perspective.